History of Sarasota, Florida: European settlement

 Sarasota Bay was known to be a prolific fishery as described by early area settlers.
-During the second Spanish Colonial period (1783-1821) there were fishing camps, called ranchos, along the bay that were established by Spanish fisherman from Cuba who traded fish and turtles with merchants in Havana.
+During the second Spanish Colonial period (1783–1821) there were fishing camps, called ranchos, along the bay that were established by Spanish fisherman from Cuba who traded fish and turtles with merchants in Havana.

-Following the Adams-Onis Treaty, there were several claimants to Spanish land grants in and around Sarasota Bay, which were subsequently rejected by the United States.
+Following the Adams–Onís Treaty, there were several claimants to Spanish land grants in and around Sarasota Bay, which were subsequently rejected by the United States.

 After the conclusion of the War of 1812, some of the British Corps of Colonial Marines stationed at Prospect Bluff retreated to the Tampa Bay area.
 At least some of them established a farming community on Sarasota Bay.
 Subsequently, with the destruction of the Negro Fort and after the battles of First Seminole War, many maroons and Red Stick Creek Indians moved into the region.

 With the Treaty of Moultrie Creek in 1823, most of the remaining Native Americans who had lived in the area were pushed to a reservation in the interior of Florida.

 Fort Armistead

 In May 1840, Brigadier General Walker Keith Armistead established Fort Armistead in Sarasota along the bay during the Second Seminole War.
-Fort Armistead was established because Armistead wanted to move against Native American settlements to the south of Fort Brooke.^{[citation needed]} The fort is thought to have been located in the Indian Beach area of north Sarasota.
+Fort Armistead was established because Armistead wanted to move against Native American settlements to the south of Fort Brooke.
+The fort is thought to have been located in the Indian Beach area of north Sarasota.
 It was short-lived and only existed for seven months. ^{[broken link]} The army established the fort at a rancho operated by Louis Pacheco, an African slave working for his Cuban-American owner Antonio Pacheco.
 Shortly before the fort was abandoned because of severe epidemics, the leaders of the Seminole and Miccosukee peoples gathered to discuss their impending removal to the Indian Territory, in accordance with the Treaty of Payne's Landing.

 Following the closing of the Second Seminole War in 1842 many American settlers took advantage of the new Armed Occupation Act to secure land in the Florida Territory.
 Soon after Florida was admitted as the 27th state in 1845 and nearly ten years later the influx of new residents into the region helped ignite the Third Seminole War.